Asset Class |

 less than 0.5% are considered neutral |

-the Nifty fell last week.
-Indicators are bullish for the
+Nifty fell last week.
+Indicators are bearish for the week.
+Markets

-week.
-Markets are topping.
-We are transitioning into a deflationary
+are topping.
+We are transitioning into a deflationary regime.
+The

-regime.
-The sentiment is greedy.
-Carry trade liquidation is about to
+sentiment is neutral.
+Carry trade liquidation is about to resume, and the

-resume, and the S&P will likely find resistance soon.
-The macro-environment
+S&P will likely find resistance soon.
+The macro-environment was

-breakdown in transports (recent rebound is quite shallow) is quite ominous.
+breakdown in transports (subsequent non-conformation) is quite ominous.
+This,

-This, combined with the oil's free fall, has profound recessionary implications.
+combined with the oil's free fall, has profound recessionary implications.
+The

 The past week saw US

-equity markets rally.
-Most emerging markets rose even as interest rates rose.
+equity markets fall.
+Most emerging markets fell even as interest rates fell.

-Transports rose.
-The Baltic dry index fell.
-The dollar was unchanged.
+Transports fell.
+The Baltic Dry Index fell.
+The dollar rose.
+Commodities fell.

-Commodities were unchanged.
-Valuations are expensive, market breadth fell, and
+Valuations are expensive, market breadth fell, and the sentiment is neutral.
+Volatility

 A currency crisis should resume at any